USMC1941/CS112-Rutgers/Assignments/Friends/README.md

 In this assignment, you will implement some useful algorithms that apply to friendship graphs of the Facebook kind.

-Worth 100 points = 10% of your course grade

 ## Rules

 -  You will work on this assignment individually.
 Read the [DCS Academic Integrity Policy for Programming Assignments](https://www.cs.rutgers.edu/academics/undergraduate/academic-integrity-policy/programming-assignments) - you are responsible for abiding by the policy.
 In particular, note that "**All Violations of the Academic Integrity Policy will be reported by the instructor to the appropriate Dean**".